arun13go/GenAIOps-workshop/labs/lesson_02/lab02.md

     + Expand 'Tool' and create a new AI Search and attach to this agent
     ![GenAIOps Workshop](images/2025-11-23-174601.png)
     ![GenAIOps Workshop](images/2025-11-23-174704.png)

     Create AI Search service if required
     ![GenAIOps Workshop](images/2025-11-23-174910.png)
     ![GenAIOps Workshop](images/2025-11-23-175040.png)
     ![GenAIOps Workshop](images/2025-11-23-175212.png)

     Create a new index or use an existing index
     ![GenAIOps Workshop](images/2025-11-23-175549.png)

-    Now upload sample files (located in the data folder)
+    Now upload sample files (located in the data folder(../data))
     ![GenAIOps Workshop](images/2025-11-23-180743.png)

     Once the files are successfully uploaded and indexed.. you can see as below
     ![GenAIOps Workshop](images/2025-11-23-180929.png)

     Now add the Guardrails created in Lab 1
     ![GenAIOps Workshop](images/2025-11-23-181321.png)
     ![GenAIOps Workshop](images/2025-11-23-181522.png)

     Finally, Leave the 'Next action' as 'Invoke Agent' and click on 'Done'
      ![GenAIOps Workshop](images/2025-11-23-181759.png)

   b) Now create the Report Agent by editing the second agent as shown below.
     ![GenAIOps Workshop](images/2025-11-23-183148.png)

-    Add the following instructions to the Report Agent.
+    Copy and add the following instructions to the Report Agent.
       ```
       You are a helpful agent that writes detailed reports about health plans.
       ```